norchain/ElevateHackathon/README.md

-Fact: minority
+## 1. Brief

+## 2. The Challenge

+**Status**

-Alice wants some authentic Maxican food, below is the recommendation from a popular recommendation app.
+Alice wants some authentic Maxican food and gets below search result from a popular recommendation app.

 ![MaxicanFood](pics/MaxicanFood.jpg)

-Assume the result is simply based on the majority's gentrified favours, without any centralized controversial optimization algorithm, the question is:
+Assume the result is simply based on the majority's gentrified favours, without any centralized controversial optimization algorithm, the big Q is:

 ```
-In the data-driven era, how would local minority services, along with the cultures they persists, get survived without even being found by their lovers?
+In the data-driven era, how would local minority services, businesses and culture better dis with their lovers?
 ```

+## 3. The Experiment